vezjak/AzureStack/README.md

 ### Certificates
 - Prepare environment (download required modules and other stuff)
 - Generate CSR files for required certificates
-- Certificates validation (create required folder structure and validation for certificates)
+- Certificates validation (create required folders structure and validation of certificates)